Civil War (band): Sabaton 20th-anniversary concert and Invaders (2019–present)

 On 1 August 2019, Mullback, Mÿhr and Sundén rejoined Sabaton for the band's 20th-anniversary show at Wacken Open Air.
 For the show, the band headlined both main stages at the same time, with the current Sabaton lineup taking the "Faster" stage, while Mullback, Mÿhr, and Sundén taking the "Harder" stage with Thobbe Englund.
 On 2 August 2019, the band released the first song with Carpenter on vocals, "Dead Man's Glory".
 The single featured fellow ex-Sabaton guitarist, Thobbe Englund on lead guitar.
 They later announced on their website that they will soon start recording their fourth album.

 On 12 March 2021, the band announced that Englund had replaced Sunden, who had been charged and convicted in a Swedish court of sexual abuse of an eight-year-old girl, as well as of possession of child pornography.
 Sundén, who changed his legal name to Johan Andersson, has separated from his wife, Sigrid.

 On 24 May 2021, it was revealed in the band's Instagram page that Oskar Montelius would be making a guest appearance on backing vocals.
 This was Montelius' 1st recording with the band since leaving in 2015.

 On 7 April 2022, the band's fourth studio album Invaders was announced to be released on 17 June, with the title track released as a single on the same day.

 On 9 February 2024, it was announced that Thobbe Englund had rejoined Sabaton after guitarist Tommy Johansson announced he left the group.
 Englund posted on Civil War's Instagram page that he would still be active with the band, making him the only member to be in both Sabaton and Civil War.

 On 2 April 2024, the band announced the departure of vocalist Kelly Sundown Carpenter.
+On 13 May 2026, it was announced on social media that Civil War would be announcing the identity of their new singer at Rocknytt Indoor festival in January 2027.